kkent030315/goblin-experimental/README.md

-**WARNING: This crate is basically copy of goblin, but may include experimental changes!**
+**WARNING: This crate is basically a copy of goblin, but may include experimental changes!**

 While I maintain backward-compatible changes as well as the original goblin, this crate includes upcoming bug fixes and features that enrich your experience.